 (Name)

-has expressed an interest in becoming a club member of staff, volunteer / coach (delete as appropriate) and has given your name as a referee.
+n interest in becoming a club member of staff, volunteer / coach opriate) and has given your name as a referee.

-As this post involves substantial access to children and as an organisation committed to safeguarding children, it is important that if you have any reason to be concerned about this applicant that you do not complete the following form, but please contact me on:
+to safeguarding lves substantial access to children and as an organisation committed children, it is important that if you have any reason to be concerned ant that you do not complete the following form, but please contact

 Telephone:

 Name:

 Organisation:

-Any information disclosed in this reference will be treated in confidence and in accordance with relevant legislation and guidance, and will only be shared with the person conducting the assessment of a candidate's suitability for a post, if he or she is offered the position in question.

-• How long have you known the person?
+accordance with person conductir offered the posit ve you known the person?

-• In what capacity?

-• What attributes does this person have which would make him/her suited to a role working with children?
+es does this person have which would make him/her suited to g with children?

-• How would you describe his/her personality?
+• How would yo ou describe his/her personality?

 Signed:

 Date: